I didn’t go to college for this

-Recently, on several occasions, we heard customers and prospects using the exact same expression, “I didn’t go to college for this!” when talking about their daily grind of doing manual data work, toiling in Excel and becoming experts in macros, pivot tables, and the VLOOKUP function.
+Recently, on several occasions, we heard customers and prospects using the exact same expression, “I didn’t go to college for this!” when talking about their daily grind of manual data cleaning, toiling in Excel and becoming experts in macros, pivot tables, and the VLOOKUP function.

 Here are three of those stories and we will talk about our takeaways after the narrative: